id-studiolab/Connected-Interaction-Kit/docs/components/itsybitsy-microcontroller/itsybitsy.md

 ---
 layout: default
-title: "ItsyBitsy Development Board"
+title: "ItsyBitsy"
 grand_parent: "Components"
 parent: "Core Components"
 nav_order: 1
 has_children: false
 ---

-# ItsyBitsy
+# ItsyBitsy Development Board

 Your kit includes one of **two functionally equivalent ItsyBitsy Development Boards**, depending on the edition of your Connected Interaction Kit.
 This page is designed to help you identify which version you own.